vcconline/ChurchOnlineAttendanceDialog/README.md

 The `sendCloseDialog` function is called when a dialog number button is clicked and is responsible for sending the proper event to Google Analytics.
 You can modify this function to send different events/values to Google Analytics or your prefered destination.

 ## Step 4 - Reporting
+There are a couple of ways to report on the collected attendance data.
+One option, which we implemented and will briefly cover in this example, is to create a free Google Data Studio report which connects to our Google Analytics account used on the Church Online Platform.